 Now here’s a question for you:

-In your own life, can you think of a time when a challenging circumstance, situation or condition came up for you and you chose to have faith that it was going to work out?
+In your own life, what was a time when a challenging situation came up for you and you chose to have faith?

 Go ahead and share your thoughts with me in the comment section below 👇🏼👇🏼👇🏼

 And while you’re writing, think about the words of encouragement and faith you can give to others who might be going through a difficult time right now.

 I think it’s a very important day for us to share with one another, encourage each other, especially at this time in our country and our world.